-What is the difference between a Sports Injury and a Recreational Injury?
+The difference between a Sports Injury and Recreational Injury

 A sports injury is one that occurs during an organized team and or individual activity, such as tennis, swimming, track, football, baseball, soccer, lacrosse, event riding, auto racing.

 A sports injury can be difficult psychologically and emotionally for someone who has dedicated immense amounts of time and energy into achieving athletic goals.
 An injury can leave you without an outlet to cope with stress, as well as frustrated and irritated, wondering why did this happen to me?
 For these reasons, treating the emotional and psychological factors after a sports-related injury is just as important as treating the physical injury.
 Sports psychology aims to provide athletes with that support and treatment needed to navigate through daily life.

 A recreational injury is an injury sustained while just having fun roller skating or roller blading, jumping on a trampoline, going down a slide, or racing your go-cart.

 The Leading Sports and Recreational Activities that Cause Brain Injury, Concussion and Chronic Pain are:

 - Water sports, including diving, scuba diving, surfing, swimming, water polo, water skiing, and water tubing